Happy Sunday gang! It’s Texas pie day!

-I’m super thrilled to finally post this recipe, so grab a cup of coffee and check this beauty out!
+I’m super thrilled to finally reveal this recipe, so grab a cup of coffee and get in this kitchen!

 Well, I never did track down the original author, so as promised, I whipped up a new recipe that we could all enjoy.

-This recipe took a little longer to hack because I was committed to making it from scratch, but after 5 failed pies I discovered that homemade pie filling will not work.
+This recipe took a little longer to hack (because I was committed to making it from scratch), but after 5 failed pies I discovered that homemade pie filling will not work.
 The fresh fruit weeps and destroys the design.
 The fruit filling needs to be a dry jelly to maintain the structural integrity during baking.
 In short— it can’t contain water, which homemade pie filling surely contains in the form of fresh fruit juices.

 So finally I began to play with canned and jarred pie fillings, trying different brands until I found a winner.
 I enjoyed name brands from the east coast for the blueberry filling, but the store brand for the apple and cherry filling was pretty dang good.
 Also worthy of mention, the name brand pie fillings such as William Sonoma and Cracker Barrel are terrific if you can find them.